zao-web/quickbooks-online-connect-ui/readme.txt

 == Changelog ==

+= 0.2.6 =
+* Update the wp-api-connect dependency to Remove Ryan McCue's Requests library from composer since it now exists in WP core.

 = 0.2.5 =
-* Update the wds-wp-rest-api-connect dependency to fix a typo from a variable which should be using an object property (for legacy mode).
+* Update the wp-api-connect dependency to fix a typo from a variable which should be using an object property (for legacy mode).

 = 0.2.4 =
-* Update the wds-wp-rest-api-connect dependency to fix some bugs and in the `auth_request` method.
+* Update the wp-api-connect dependency to fix some bugs and in the `auth_request` method.

 = 0.2.3 =
 * Fix some authentication step logic, and ensure discovery is not called too often.
-* Update the wds-wp-rest-api-connect dependency to fix some bugs and add filters to request args.
+* Update the wp-api-connect dependency to fix some bugs and add filters to request args.

 = 0.2.2 =
 * The Optional Headers fields are now available for all steps, to ensure proper headers are sent during discovery.
-* Update the wds-wp-rest-api-connect dependency, so that we use our own API Discovery library to use the WP http API, and to correctly pass any headers if they exist.
+* Update the wp-api-connect dependency, so that we use our own API Discovery library to use the WP http API, and to correctly pass any headers if they exist.

 = 0.2.1 =
-* Update composer files to point to correct packagist repo for WDS WP REST API Connect.
+* Update composer files to point to correct packagist repo for WP API Connect.

 = 0.2.0 =
 * Update to fix some security issues and work with the new version of the OAuth plugin.